 Back in the day

 It’s a book that you really enjoy reading….until your daughters start wearing training bras and you spend summers on the coast.
-It’s at this point that shudders run through you as your mind wanders to the intimate details of certain chapters (particularly those involving Vaseline and horrendous humiliations at a pool party).
+It’s at this point that shudders run through you as your mind wanders to the intimate details of certain chapters (particularly those involving fumblings with Vaseline and horrendous humiliations at a pool party).

-Then of course, let’s not forget your own personal and regrettable memories…the woeful flash-backs of drunken, sweaty fumbling, being howled at in the street by spotty, grunting boys and enduring dried peas being spat shot at your nipples in the back of a geography class.
+Then of course, let’s not forget your own personal and regrettable memories…the woeful flash-backs of drunken, sweaty frolicking, being howled at in the street by spotty, grunting boys and enduring dried peas being spat shot at your nipples in the back of a geography class.
 Those were the days…

 The scariest part of this brilliantly written book (apart from its accuracy) is the fact that many of the behaviours and attitudes still exist and continue to take place in some dire pockets of our society today.